Save time

 Your pet had symptoms before the insurance policy was taken out

-Stems from an illness or injury your pet had before you took the policy out
+The condition stems from an illness or injury your pet had before you took the policy out

 Before deciding whether to take out pet insurance for a pre-existing condition, it’s worth considering the pros and cons.

-Premiums are likely to be much higher compared to standard pet insurance
+Premiums are likely to be much higher compared to standard pet insurance policies

 We offer policies from a range of providers for pets with pre-existing conditions.
 You can pick the cover that’s right for you in just a few steps